-By using the Google app feature that comes with the Android smartphone, you can speak to the headset to operate the Android smartphone.
+By using the Google app feature that comes with the Android smartphone, you can speak to the headset’s microphone to operate the Android smartphone.

-- Set assistant and voice input settings on the Google app.
+Set the assist and voice input selection to the Google app.

-The above procedure is an example.
+The operation above is an example.
 For details, refer to the operating instructions of the Android smartphone.

-Note: The latest version of the app may be required.
+Note: The latest version of the Google app may be required.

 For details on the Google app, refer to the operating instructions or the support website of the Android smartphone, or the Google Play store website.